reinstantiate vm as a command

 some cool thing would be to keep the vmid like the resubmit does - but it depends on the thing how you look on it (reinstantiated vm could be very different from the original one - so keeping the vmid could be a question)

-#2 Updated by Jan Horacek about 6 years ago
+#2 Updated by Jan Horacek almost 7 years ago

 I didn't think cloning the template ... just get the ID it was originaly started from, shutdown and delete the vm and instantiate it again (instantiate from the template it was originaly started from).